VidCruiter Logo

 Build a talent pool

-If a company has multiple job openings, different hiring managers can view a candidate’s interview for consideration without asking them to reinterview.
+If a company has multiple job openings, different hiring managers can evaluate a candidate without re-interviewing.

-Avoid relying on hindsight.
-Review interviews as many times as needed to help make ratings even more accurate.
+Avoid relying on memory.
+Review interviews as many times as needed to ensure accurate ratings.

-On-demand interviews can help you offer a positive candidate experience, which is what dictates your ability to keep job seekers engaged throughout the hiring process.
+On-demand interviews can help you offer a positive candidate experience to keep job seekers engaged throughout the hiring process.

 Offer flexibility and convenience